GoodPraxis/goodpraxis-site/src/projects/techish.md

 services: ["Branding", "Program delivery"]
 ---
-Tech–ish is a bespoke digital skills training scheme we’re delivering in partnership with Outlandish Cooperative for Islington residents.
+Tech–ish is a bespoke digital skills training scheme we’re delivering in partnership with Outlandish co-operative for Islington residents.

-The pandemic brought about lots of job insecurity to many around the world and a change in work available for the foreseeable future.
+The global pandemic brought about lots of job insecurity to many around the world and a change in work available for the foreseeable future.
 This scheme was devised for Islington residents that needed a helping hand in entering a new job market, or for those that just wanted to gain confidence in using digital tools.

-This scheme is largely signposting to existing content and we came up with an identity that aims to communicate that whilst visually unify partners.